-- 5.8.1 The University and the College take a zero tolerance approach to the use of unfair means by students in assignments and examinations, and these will be dealt with severely. - 5.8.2 All Unfair Means decisions are finally confirmed by the appropriate Examination Board. - 5.8.3 Students suspected of plagiarism in assignments will be called for an interview with the Faculty Unfair Means Committee. - 5.8.4 Action can be taken against plagiarism and Unfair Means at any time, even after results are published. - 5.8.5 If the student is unable to convince the Unfair Means Committee that the work is his/her own, he/she will be penalised.
-The minimum penalty for Plagiarism in any form is to refer that assessment. - 5.8.6 The maximum penalties vary according to the nature of the offence, the level at which it is committed, and whether the student is involved in a repeat offence. - 5.8.7 The more common penalties for academic offences are: - Fail and undertake a retake assessment - Fail and repeat the module - Fail and repeat the module with the grades / marks capped - Fail the semester - Where a student has multiple and serial offences, or where the offence is considered to be deliberate and serious, the student may be exited from the College and not permitted to continue with their studies.
-They will normally be entitled to any award for which they are eligible. - 5.8.8 Cheating in an examination is considered a grave offence, irrespective of the level of the module; the minimum penalty is a Fail in the module. - 5.8.9 A student who violates any of the rules governing examinations is liable to be immediately removed from the examination room, and may be subject to disciplinary action by the College without being called for an interview by the Unfair Means Committee.
+- 5.7.1 The University and the College take a zero tolerance approach to the use of unfair means by students in assignments and examinations, and these will be dealt with severely. - 5.7.2 All Unfair Means decisions are finally confirmed by the appropriate Examination Board. - 5.7.3 Students suspected of plagiarism in assignments will be called for an interview with the Faculty Unfair Means Committee.
+If student failed to appear for the UMC meeting, the student will normally be blocked from registering in the next semester unless the student attends the same. - 5.7.4 Action can be taken against plagiarism and Unfair Means at any time, even after results are published. - 5.7.5 If the student is unable to convince the Unfair Means Committee that the work is his/her own, he/she will be penalised.
+The minimum penalty for Plagiarism in any form is a mark of 0 for that assessment. - 5.7.6 The maximum penalties vary according to the nature of the offence, the level at which it is committed, and whether the student is involved in a repeat offence.

+- 5.7.7 The more common penalties for academic offences are : - Failing and undertake a retake assessment - Fail and repeat the module - Fail and repeat the module with the grades/marks capped - Fail the semester - Where a student has multiple and serial offences, or where the offense is considered to be deliberate and serious, the student may be exited from the College and not permitted to continue with their studies.
+They will be normally be entitled to any award for which they are eligible. - 5.7.8 Cheating in an examination is considered a grave offence, irrespective of the level of the module; the minimum penalty is a Fail in the module. - 5.7.9 A student who violates any of the rules governing examinations is liable to be immediately removed from the examination room, and may be subject to disciplinary action by the College without being called for an interview by the Unfair Means Committee.

-5.9 APPEALS (ACADEMIC)
+5.8 APPEALS (ACADEMIC)